 Results of technical upgrade programme

-In February 2014, NLMK Group announced a new stage in its development with Strategy 2017, which is focused on unlocking the significant internal potential of the Group’s businesses by boosting operational efficiency across the entire production chain, enhancing vertical integration in key raw materials, increasing sales of high value added (HVA) products, and pursuing environmental, safety, and human resource development programmes.
+In 2018 NLMK Group announced a new stage of its development upon launching Strategy 2022, which is focused on unlocking the significant internal potential of the Group’s businesses by boosting operational efficiency across the entire production chain, enhancing vertical integration in key raw materials, increasing sales of high value added (HVA) products, and pursuing environmental, safety, and human resource development programmes.
 Find out more about Strategy 2017.

 2001 NEW CONTINUOUS HOT DIP GALVANIZING LINE